 Pete the Cat and the New Guy by James Dean

 Pete the Cat and his cool friends are intrigued by the “New Guy” that just moved in.
 He looks different, and no one can quite figure out what he’s good at.
 But the friends persist and discover an amazing thing that this new guy can do.
 The message of this story is great: all of us are special in our own way!

 Extending the Learning: Make an interactive bulletin board matching each character with what they are good at.
 Go the extra mile and add in your students by putting photos of them into the mix as well as what they are best at!

 Strictly No Elephants by Lisa Mantchev

 An elephant as man’s best friend?
 This book embraces friendship and being unique.
 When the main character tries to take his best buddy to the Pet Club, they are rejected at the door.
 Instead of giving up, they find others that don’t quite fit in the mold and make their own group.
-One of the best parts of this book is that it demonstrates true friendship in the actions of the main character and his pet elephant.
+One of the best parts of this book is that it demonstrates true friendship and kindness in the actions of the main character and his pet elephant.

 Extending the Learning: Have a special day where students can bring in a stuffed animal and have their own “pet club.”
 Each student can take a turn explaining why their pet is special.